-The lobby for the pro-life is pro-choice lobby as call U.S..
-The main organizations are family planning and Naral , an organization which has made no secret of his fondness for Obama in the U.S. presidential election.
-It also shows in its balance sheet "since 2006 NARAL Pro-Choice America Helped elect 44 new pro-choice members of the House, eight new pro-choice Senators, and pro-choice President Barack Obama. " It helps politicians mobilizing its members and organizing campaigns against advertising-marketing.
+The counterpart of the pro-life lobby is the pro-choice lobby as the Americans call it.
+The main organizations are Planned Parenthood and NARAL, an organization that has made no secret of his fondness for Obama in the US presidential.
+It also shows in its balance sheet "since 2006, NARAL Pro-Choice America Helped elect 44 new pro-choice members of the House, eight new Senators pro-choice, and pro-choice President Barack Obama. " It helps politicians mobilizing its members and organizing campaigns against advertising-marketing.

 The American public turns

-A Gallup poll (graphic) dating from May 2009 shows that the question "Do you consider yourself more as pro-life or pro-choice" Americans meet 51% pro-life, and 42% pro-choice.
+A Gallup poll (graphic) dating from May 2009 shows that the question "Would you rather consider yourself pro-life or pro-choice," US meet 51% pro-life and 42% pro-choice.
 And for the first time since the survey exists.
-They are Protestants who demonstrate their greater certainty in this regard.
-A majority of women also said pro-life.
-Evolution is also particularly notable men as pro-choice decreased by 10% and become a minority.
+They are Protestants who show their more certainty in this respect.
+A majority of women also expresses pro-life.
+Evolution is also particularly significant in men since the pro-choice were down 10% and become the minority.